publiccodenet/about/activities/recruitment/hiring-process.md

 ## Planned recruitment and hiring process

 7\.
 Current job openings have no closing date and applications are considered on a rolling basis.
 When we find a suitable candidate, we hire and close the opening.
 This means applications are considered ‘by themselves’ and not ‘in competition’ with a certain set of other applications.
 8\.
-HRM confirms receipt to candidates and does first ‘sorting out’.
+HRM confirms receipt to candidates and does first round of evaluation.
 9\.
 HRM brings possibly suitable candidates to the attention of CEO and supervisor.
 These 2 make +/- judgement, without consulting each other.
 If judgement is not equal, a short discussion follows and judgement is made.
 10\.
 HRM notifies candidates (thank you or invitation for interview).
 11\.
 First interview: CEO and HRM, 1 hr, partially on the basis of a pre-established list of desirable competences and other characteristics (i.e. fit for role, fit for organization (culture, growth, leadership, long/short term)).
 Half of the interview is spent presenting PublicCode.net, in the other half, the candidate has a chance to present themselves.
 Immediately after the interview both HRM and CEO score the candidate on the items on the list and determine if the candidate should progress to a second interview.